dotcomrow/proxmox-hardware-monitoring-image/README.md

 ## GitHub Actions Configuration

-The build workflow fetches the Grafana service account token from Terraform Cloud.
+The build workflow fetches the Grafana service account token from Terraform Cloud **unless** it is supplied directly via GitHub secrets.

+- Preferred: set a GitHub secret `GRAFANA_SERVICE_ACCOUNT_TOKEN` with the Grafana API key.
+- If you rely on Terraform Cloud variable sets, the token **must not be marked sensitive** (Terraform Cloud will not return sensitive values over the API).
+The workflow will fail fast and tell you to use the GitHub secret if the variable is sensitive.

 You need to configure the following secrets in your GitHub repository:

 ### Required GitHub Secrets